GlobalFishingWatch/frontend/README.md

-_Embrace the monorepo.
-The monorepo is your friend and wants you to be happy._

-This repository houses packages and applications of the global-fishing-watch ecosystem.
+This monorepo hosts packages and applications of the global-fishing-watch ecosystem.

 ## Packages